sp2ong/HBMonv2/README.md

     In the html/include/ directory there is a config.php file in which you set the color theme and name for your Dashboard.

+    In the html/include/config.php you can defined height of Server Activity
+    window: 20px; 1 row, 40px 2 rows, 60px 3 rows:
+    define("HEIGHT_ACTIVITY","40px");

     In the html directory there is a buttons.html file that you can tune to menu keys